-While I start off with the title “Why Marketing Will Be Dead In Less Than 10 Years” let’s skip back to one of the worlds most iconic successes in marketing… Mickey Mouse.
-Sure, as a fictional character his life is much more resilient than us flesh and blood mortals.
+While I start off with the title “Why Marketing Will Be Dead in Less Than 10 Years,” let’s skip back to one of the world’s most iconic successes in marketing: Mickey.
+Sure, as a fictional character he is much more resilient than we mortals.
 But still, how is it possible that 91 years after his introduction to the world in Walt Disney’s Steamboat Willie, that Mickey Mouse remains as popular as ever?

 Snoopy?
 He had his prime, but his fame has been waning.
 Yogi Bear?
 Always funny, but rarely seen anymore.
 The Flintstones, Garfield, Tom & Jerry, Bugs Bunny?
 All incredible works of animation that at one point or another were at the zenith of pop culture and entertainment, yet today have all but disappeared from the spotlight.

 Yet our friend Mickey keeps on ticking.
 He was the first animated character to get a star on the Hollywood Walk of Fame.
 He’s a multi-time presenter (and many time award recipient) at the Oscars.
 His face is a familiar outline on everything from grandma’s earrings to rebellious streetwear, and – according to a New York Times piece on Mickey’s 90th birthday – is still Disney’s top-selling consumer products franchise, bringing in over $3 billion in annual product sales. $3 billion of Disney product sales!
 The same Disney that owns countless beloved characters, Marvel, and Star Wars merchandise rights!

 All of this notoriety, and it’s easy to forget that Mickey Mouse rarely works.
 In fact, you can count the number of full-length theatrical feature films starring Mickey on just one hand.
 And all of them are many decades old.